-Gladys spent the next decade working in various sales, marketing, and leadership roles, and whilst there were pockets of success throughout her working life, she felt unhappy and unfulfilled.
+Gladys spent the next decade working in various sales, marketing, and leadership roles, and whilst there were pockets of success throughout her working life, she felt unfulfilled.
 She realised one aspect of her life that contributed to this was that so much of her time revolved around screens; Working on a computer all day, watching TV after work, and then scrolling through social media before bed had become the standard.
 She was now conscious of the fact she spent so much time passively absorbing and the itch to create instead of consuming could not be ignored.

 After this epiphany and rediscovering textile prints created at university, Gladys was inspired to get creative again.
 After experimenting with a couple of different mediums in her spare time, she developed a passion for collage.
 Creating art awakened something within her – a much-needed zest for life and a sense of fulfilment that had been sorely missed.
 Her renewed creative journey had only just started when the Coronavirus pandemic was beginning to unfold.
 The UK went into lockdown and shortly after, Gladys was furloughed from her job.
 She suddenly had a lot of time on her hands, and she used this rare opportunity to spend all her time creating.
 She began to explore life’s simple pleasures through her art and knew she was finally on the right path when she woke up feeling excited.
 Then, when she discovered redundancy was on the horizon, Gladys decided to fulfil her lifelong dream of starting her own creative business and launched in February 2021.